 NHL nearing record for one-goal games this postseason

-Pittsburgh Penguins goalie Marc-Andre Fleury makes a save during game three of the Eastern Conference final in the NHL Stanley Cup hockey playoffs in Ottawa on Wednesday, May 17, 2017.
-Nashville Predators defenseman Matt Irwin reaches to block a shot by Anaheim Ducks right wing Corey Perry as goalie Pekka Rinne , of Finland, guards the net during the third period in Game 3 of the Western Conference final in the NHL hockey Stanley Cup playoffs Tuesday, May 16, 2017, in Nashville, Tenn.
+NHL nearing record for one-goal games this postseason The NHL could headed for a record-breaking number of one-goal games this postseason Check out this story on USATODAY.com: https://usat.ly/2rvyLjb Nashville Predators defenseman Matt Irwin reaches to block a shot by Anaheim Ducks right wing Corey Perry as goalie Pekka Rinne , of Finland, guards the net during the third period in Game 3 of the Western Conference final in the NHL hockey Stanley Cup playoffs Tuesday, May 16, 2017, in Nashville, Tenn.
+The Predators won 2-1 and lead the series 2-1.

 Add your comments below